UGSDW/ugsdw.github.io/_posts/2020-03-31-covid-19-updates.md

 **Student Work Policies**

-We are still in contact with administrators to get clarity on the policies related to student employment, and we hope to publish some helpful information soon.For now, let us know if you have any questions and we'll try to help.
-You can reach union representatives at union@ugsdw.org
+We are still in contact with administrators to get clarity on the policies related to student employment, and we hope to publish some helpful information soon.
+For now, let us know if you have any questions and we'll try to help.
+You can reach union representatives at union@ugsdw.org.

 ![1014063_01_N87_HERO.jpg.jpg]({{site.baseurl}}/assets/news/1014063_01_N87_HERO.jpg.jpg)